 Primary and Secondary Renewal Program - In fiscal year 2016, the Noman M. Cole, Jr. Pollution Control Plant initiated a renewal program of the facility's primary and secondary process areas.
 The goal of the program is to renew facilities to address current and future process, technological, and capacity needs.
 The program currently has two major phases, interim sustaining improvements and the major program renewal which includes piloting of technologies.
-Assessment and design of the interim sustaining improvement is in progress and construction is scheduled to start in fiscal year 2022.
-Depending on the results of piloting and technologies selected construction on the first phase of the major program is estimated to start between fiscal year 2030 and fiscal year 2032.
+Assessment and design of the interim sustaining improvement is in progress and construction is scheduled to start in fiscal year 2023.
+Depending on the results of piloting and technologies selected construction on the first phase of the major program is estimated to start in fiscal year 2030.